 At the Law Office of Deborah M. Truscello, we understand the challenges and uncertainties you face after being injured on the job in Coatesville, PA.
-With decades of experience in workers’ compensation law, Deborah M. Truscello is committed to advocating for the rights and well-being of injured workers.
-Our approach is TRUSTWORTHY, TENACIOUS, TESTED & TRUE, focusing on providing personalized legal representation aimed at securing the benefits and compensation you are entitled to.
+With decades of experience in workers’ compensation law, Deborah M. Truscello is committed to advocating for the rights and well-being of injured employees.
+Our approach is trustworthy, tenacious, tested & true, focusing on providing personalized legal representation aimed at securing the benefits and compensation you are entitled to.
 Whether you are dealing with medical bills, lost wages, or the struggle to access necessary medical care, we are here to guide you through the workers’ compensation process with compassion and competence.

-Employment Status: You must be an employee of a company or individual that carries workers’ compensation insurance or is required to do so under Pennsylvania law.
+Employment Status: You must be an employee of a company or individual that carries workers’ compensation insurance.

 Timely Reporting: You must report your injury or illness to your employer within 120 days from the date of the incident or from the date you became aware of a work-related illness.